Skip to main content

 • All entries must be original work written by the named author for the competition.

-• Submissions must be in PDF or Word Document format, and may be a maximum of 10MB in size.
+• Submissions must be in PDF or Word Document format and may be a maximum of 10MB in size.

-• Winners will be announced at an Awards Night on Friday, 29 August 202.
+• Winners will be announced at an Awards Night on Thursday, 5 September 2025.
 Prizes will be presented at the event held at the Bunbury Museum and Heritage Centre, and the winning entries will be read aloud.
 Authors may choose whether they would like to read their work, or have it read by another person.

 • While the Bunbury Museum and Heritage Centre will retain the right to display the stories, publicise them online, and add them to the Museum’s collections, copyright for the work will remain with the author.